MistWeatherMedia/WeatherSTAR-3000-Java/README.md

 # WeatherSTAR 3000 Simulator
 WeatherSTAR 3000 Simulator in Java by Joe Molinelli/Mist Weather Media

-Compatibility not guaranteed outside of Windows 11
+Compatibility not guaranteed outside of Windows 11 with Java 25

 ------------
 ![Current Conditions](/screenshots/currentconditions.png)